eger-geger/Selenium.HtmlElements.Net/README.md

 * HtmlCheckBox
 * HtmlSelect
 * HtmlTextArea
+* HtmlTable

-All of the above components are derived from _HtmlElement_ which also a good candidate to derive custom components from.
+All of the above components are derived from _HtmlElement_ which is also a good candidate to derive custom components from.

 ## Alternative wait syntax ##

 While writing selenium tests you'll often found your self waiting until something happens in browser.
 It could be slow loading page, dialog which takes few seconds to show up or hide, background proccess which must finish until test can proceed.
-The simple way is to wait for few seconds.
+The simple way is to stop thread for few seconds.
 Reliable way is to use _WebDriverWait_ or _DefaultWait_ classes being part of selenium webdriver library.
 The convinient way is to use extension methods provided by current library.
-Just take a look on example below.
+Just take a look on few examples below.

 ```C#